 Founded in 1977, William Grant Still Arts Center is a facility of the City of Los Angeles Department of Cultural Affairs offering summer camp, creative workshops, music and art classes for adults and youth, an exhibition space, concerts, and a place for community meetings and the neighborhood to come together.

 - Art, movement, and music classes for seniors, adults, teens, and children, including early childhood education;

 - Professionally-produced exhibitions that include the annual Black Doll Show, and the African-American Composers Exhibition and Education series that displays archives and teaches music and art through the life and work of a selected composer;

 - Art & Jazz Summer Day Camp for ages 3-12;

 - Partnerships with teachers at local schools and universities; and

 - Readings, film screenings, and concerts throughout the year

-Our namesake, Dr. William Grant Still, first coined the term “art music”, which is very much in line the educational goals of our community arts center.
-All of the William Grant Still Arts Center’s programs are free, or are as low-cost as is possible, in order to be accessible to all in our community.
+Our namesake, Dr. William Grant Still, first coined the term “art music,” which is very much in line the educational goals of our community arts center.
+All of the William Grant Still Arts Center’s programs are free or are as low-cost as possible, to be accessible to all in our community.